AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-microservices-imt-config.md

 Perform the following steps to create IMS configurations in **Adobe Developer Console**:

->![TIP]
+>[!NOTE]
 >
-> If you have already created an OAuth project to configure the AI-powered smart suggestions for authoring, you can skip the following steps to create the project.
+>If you have already created an OAuth project to configure the AI-powered smart suggestions for authoring, you can skip the following steps to create the project.

 1. Open **Developer Console**: `https://developer.adobe.com/console`.